superfly/flyctl/README.md

 Run `scripts/build-dfly` to build a Docker image from the current branch.
 Then, use `scripts/dfly` to run it.
 This assumes you are already authenticated to Fly in your local environment.

+## Cutting a release

+If you have write access to this repo, you can ship a prerelease or full release with:

+`scripts/bump_version.sh prerel`

+or

+`scripts/bump_version.sh`